sakuli/sakuli.github.io/content/docs/01_getting_started.md

 {{< /highlight >}}

-There are also WebDriver packages for [IE](https://www.npmjs.com/package/iedriver) and [Edge](https://www.npmjs.com/package/edgedriver). macOS already ships a WebDriver for Safari, so there's no need to install an additional package.
+There are also WebDriver packages for [IE](https://www.npmjs.com/package/iedriver) and [Edge](https://www.npmjs.com/package/edgedriver). macOS already ships a WebDriver for Safari, so there is no need to install an additional package.

 **Attention:** Be careful to install the correct version of a WebDriver package for your installed browser version.
 To install e.g. ChromeDriver for Chrome 73 you have to install